Skip to main content

 node['roles']A list of roles associated with a node (and part of that node's run-list).

 node['ohai_time']The time at which Ohai was last run.
-This attribute is not commonly used in recipes, but it is saved to the Chef Infra Server and can be accessed using the knife status subcommand.
+This attribute isn't commonly used in recipes, but it's saved to the Chef Infra Server and can be accessed using the knife status subcommand.

 Ohai collects a list of automatic attributes at the start of each Chef Infra Client run.
 This list will vary from organization to organization, by server type, and by the platform that runs those servers.
 All the attributes collected by Ohai are unmodifiable by Chef Infra Client.
 Run the ohai command on a system to see which automatic attributes Ohai has collected for a particular node.